Prolonged Fasting: Benefits, Risks, and How to Do It Safely

 Some follow water-only fasts, while others adopt fasting-mimicking diets (FMDs) under medical supervision.
 Both methods activate powerful healing mechanisms in the body when done right.

-Prolonged Fasting and Diabetes: A Game-Changer
+Extended fasting and Diabetes: A Game-Changer

 Several studies now suggest that prolonged fasting and diabetes reversal are closely linked.
 By switching from glucose-burning to fat-burning mode, the body lowers insulin levels and increases insulin sensitivity.